yaoshanliang/yaoshanliang.github.io/_pages/about.md

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 A USV-based object tracking dataset in inland waterways is accepted by IROS.
-- *2025.03*: &nbsp;🎉🎉 A survey for Radar Data Representations is accepted by [TITS](https://ieeexplore.ieee.org/document/10952908).
+- *2025.03*: &nbsp;🎉 A survey for Radar Data Representations is accepted by [TITS](https://ieeexplore.ieee.org/document/10952908).
 - *2024.06*: &nbsp;🌟 A 4D Radar-Camera Fusion Dataset is accepted by [TITS](https://ieeexplore.ieee.org/document/10571852).
 - *2024.09*: &nbsp; Radar-Camera Fusion is a Highly Cited Paper 🏆 by [WOS](https://www.webofscience.com/wos/woscc/full-record/WOS:001173317800176).
 - *2023.08*: &nbsp; A survey for Radar-Camera Fusion is accepted by [TIV](https://ieeexplore.ieee.org/document/10225711).